rmosolgo/batmanjs-mvc-cookbook/chapters/view.md

 ### Cascading Fade with Iteration View
 \label{sec:cascade_fade_iteration_view}

-If we combine the power of Batman's view inheritance along with the view lifecycle API, we can accomplish a cascading fade:
+If we combine the power of Batman's view inheritance with the view lifecycle API, we can accomplish a cascading fade:

 ```coffeescript
 class App.CascadingFadeIterationView extends Batman.IterationView